sacylkowski/tavern-masters/README.md

 # Tavern Masters

  ## Description
 This app is designed to help DMs create campaigns.
-When a user is logged in, they can save campaigns and also comment on other's campaigns.
-There is a bulletin board with random events that users can use for their campaign.
+When a user is logged in, they can save campaigns, save encounters, and add encounters to their campaigns.

 ## Installation
   To install required dependecies, use: